mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Your General gains +1⚔️.
 Whenever your General destroys an enemy, summon a Ripper Egg on that space.

 name:     Razor Skin
-text:     Give all friendly minions +1⚔️.
+text:     Give all allied minions +1⚔️.
 Put a random Battle Pet into your hand.

 name:     Rex
 text:     **Rebirth**